Setagaya Tokyo, Japan Travel Guide

 Osechi Ryori (New Year), sakura sweets (spring), kakigori (summer), chestnuts (autumn).

-Futako-Tamagawa hosts several upscale dining options, including Japanese and international cuisine.
+Futako-Tamagawa hosts several upscale dining options, including Japanese and foreign food.
 These restaurants offer refined experiences with impeccable service.

 Abundant across Setagaya's trade hubs like Sangenjaya, Shimokitazawa, Futako-Tamagawa, and Jiyugaoka.
-A wide variety of establishments from casual Japanese to international eateries.
+A wide variety of establishments from casual Japanese to overseas eateries.

 Economical and delicious meals at ramen, udon, soba shops, and gyudon chains.
 Convenience stores (konbini) also sell excellent, inexpensive meals and snacks.